iquzart/mTLS-proxy-nginx/README.md

 ### Setup
-1. Create CA and Server certificate in certs (create certs) directory
+1. Create CA and Server certificate in certs (create certs) directory [Python Digital Certificate](https://github.com/iquzart/python-digital-certificate) - The certificates can be created using the script.

 2. update nginx conf with certificate and backend.
+3. Build and run container image.

 ### Build